 If you are looking for a way to introduce yourself, use the following letter template (DOC).
 It can be e-mailed or used as a guide when calling the organization.
 Feel free to share the Hands on Banking Fact Sheet (PDF) to help explain what the Hands on Banking program is and how to access the program.

-VOLUNTEERING MATERIALS / RESOURCES
+VOLUNTEEr – MATERIALS / RESOURCES

+After following the steps above, now is the time to volunteer!
 All of the materials you need are below based on the audience you choose.
 They include the presentation files and handouts for your participants.
 For all volunteering, feel free to use the Volunteering Tips (PDF) document to help you get through your presentation.

 There are two books available for you to read to kids.
 BRODY BORROWS MONEY and SAM AND THE LUCKY MONEY BOOK.